Cruise Ship Medical Exam

 Receive the results

-The results are ready usually within 1-1.5 weeks of your appointment.
-We will send you them by email or you can pick them up personally at our reception.
+We will send your documents by email or you can pick them up personally at our reception.

 What does the Cruise Ship Medical Exam include?